-- A. Submit in accord with the General Conditions of the Contract. - Manufacturer's product specifications and installation instructions for each acoustical ceiling material and suspension system required, including certified laboratory test reports.
+- A. Submit in accord with the General Conditions of the Contract. - 1.
+Manufacturer's product specifications for suspension system required to match existing.

-- A. Deliver materials in original, unopened, protective packaging, with manufacturer's labels indicating brand name, pattern, size and thickness as applicable, legible and intact. - B. Store materials in original protective packaging to prevent soiling, physical damage or wetting. - C. Store cartons open at each end to stabilize moisture content and temperature.
+- A. Deliver materials in original, unopened, protective packaging, with manufacturer's labels indicating brand name, pattern, size and thickness as applicable, legible and intact. - B. Store materials in original protective packaging to prevent soiling, physical damage or wetting.